fadallar/terraform-azurerm-frontdoor/README.md

 This Terraform module creates an Azure Front Door Profile

   - It applies diagnostics settings
-  - It configures a private endpoint if private access is enabled
+  - It configures FrontDoor Endpoints
-  - It configures user managed identities scoped at the Appconfiguration Store
+  - It configures FrontDoor Secrets

-> Important
-> Ensures you have the required permissions to associate a role to a user managed identity

 <!-- BEGIN_TF_DOCS -->